cs544-wisc/s24/p5/README.md

 Use a `filter` transformation (that takes a Python lambda) with a `count` action to get the answer.

-As an practice, you could run this:
+As a practice, you could run this:

 ```python
 rows = df.rdd.take(3)
 ```

-The try to extract the name from one of the rows with a little Python code.
+They try to extract the name from one of the rows with a little Python code.
 This will help you determine how to write your lambda (which will take a `Row` and return a boolean).

-Use the some format as previous projects for all your notebook answers (last line of a cell contains an expression giving the answer, and the cell starts with a "#q1" comment, or similar).
+Use the same format as previous projects for all your notebook answers (the last line of a cell contains an expression giving the answer, and the the cell starts with a "#q1" comment, or similar).

 #### Q2: Same as Q1.
 This time, use a **DataFrame** (instead of RDD) to answer.